ethereum-optimism/optimism-tutorial/truffle/README.md

 ### Migrate the Sample App to Optimistic Ethereum

-Now that we have a running Optimistic Ethereum server, and an dapp to run on it, we can run a test on Optimistic Ethereum.
+Now that we have a running Optimistic Ethereum node and a dapp to run on it, we can deploy to Optimistic Ethereum.

-Note: By this point we need the `docker-compose build` process to be finished, and to run `docker-compose up`.
+At this point you need to wait until the `docker-compose build` ends, if it hasn't yet, and then run `cd ~/optimism/ops ; docker-compose up`.
-If the build process hasn't finished yet, you need to wait until it does.

 The command to run the contract tests on Optimistic Ethereum is:

 ```sh